Justifying Bad Behaviour

 29 September 2008

-I walked to the top of the small hill, I put the cylinder down, got on my knees and opened the valve.
-The CO2 came out violently, freezing the air around the nozzle and producing an unpleasant whistle.
-When I lowered the cylinder towards the ground, the snow blow off all around me under the jet pressure, almost to signify the melting of the Arctic ice shelf because of the Carbon emissions generated somewhere else.
+I walked to the top of a small hill, I laid the cylinder down, got on my knees and opened the valve.
+The CO2 came out violently, freezing the air around the nozzle and producing an unpleasant whistle…

-A lot has to be done before we can revert to Carbon offsetting as an effective mechanism to reduce global Carbon emissions.
-Fundamental changes in societal behaviour are necessary to reduce our environmental impact, looking at the way we live, travel, eat, consume, go on holiday and warm our homes.
-Only after we have significantly reduced our environmental impact to the minimum possible, only then Carbon offsetting can start to be used efficiently.
+A lot has to be done before we can revert to Carbon Offsetting as an effective mechanism to reduce Carbon emissions in the fight against Climate Change.
+First significant changes in societal behaviour are necessary to reduce our environmental impact, encompassing the way we live, travel, eat, produce and consume.

-The cost of Carbon is still too low to drive change.
+The cost of Carbon offsetting is too low to drive change.

 The performance was immediately published and discussed online around the world.
 I was astonished to see how the majority of the reactions to the piece on the press were centred around technicalities of the CO2 release, whether I shifted the CO2 simply from one place to another, about the carbon offsetting scheme chosen or the merits of Carbon Offsetting generally in tackling Climate Change.